Artist

 LP

-BTF/Vinyl Magic (VM 114LP) 2007 new reissue with glossy triple gatefold cover and white vinyl
+BTF/Vinyl Magic (VM LP114) 2007 glossy triple gatefold cover; initially on white vinyl, later reissued with black, blue, yellow, green vinyl

 Astrolabio Fonit (LPQ 09075) 1973 gatefold laminated cover